rust-lang/rust-wiki-backup/Doc-building-for-ios.md

-Compilation currently does not link, see [#10384](https://github.com/mozilla/rust/issues/10384).
+Compilation currently is not successful, see the [open issues](https://github.com/mozilla/rust/issues?labels=A-iOS&milestone=13&page=1&state=open).

 You need XCode 5.